jungle-bay/symfony-debug-extension/contributing.md

-# Contributing for Exception Handle
+# Contributing for Symfony Debug Extension

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/jungle-bay/error-handler/pulls).
+We accept contributions via Pull Requests on [Github](https://github.com/jungle-bay/symfony-debug-extension/pulls).

 #### Pull Requests